Over $25.5 MILLION INVESTED

 $85,000

 Literacy Volunteers of Collier County enhances the lives of students, families and children by improving their English skills.
-NCEF funding supports the Children and Parents Reading Together (CPRT) program which supplements and
+NCEF funding supports the Children and Parents Reading Together (CPRT) program which supplements and reinforces what the child is learning in class, in addition to educating the parent by promoting parental engagement in their child’s education.

 • MusicScores Violin